If you want the experience of RVing without commitment of owning one, then you’ve come to the right place!

 RV Rental Insurance

-Remember, when you return your rental RV and the agent claims the big gouge running down the side was caused by you, proof of existing damage will be your responsibility.
-Anything that wasn’t verified on paper will be looked at as “new damage,” and they will be expecting you to pay up.
+Remember… when you return your rental RV and the owner claims the big gouge running down the side was caused by you, proof of existing damage will be your responsibility.
+Anything that wasn’t verified on paper ahead of time will be looked at as “new damage” — and they will be expecting you to pay up.

 This is where RV rental insurance comes into the picture.

-Whether you’re purchasing an insurance package from the rental agent (which typically costs between $15 and $25 per day) or verifying that your own auto insurance covers your liability in a rented RV, make sure that you are covered before you move the RV off the property.
-The legal headache of proving the agent is less than truthful after the fact just isn’t worth it.
+Whether you’re purchasing an insurance package from the RV rental company (which typically costs between $15 and $25 per day) or verifying that your own auto insurance covers your liability in a rented RV, make sure that you are covered before you move the RV off the property.
+The legal headache of proving the RV’s owner was less than truthful after the fact just isn’t worth it.

 - Sample RV Insurance Binders

-There are a number of companies to choose from, but Cruise America is the largest with RV rental locations spread across the country.
+Cruise America is the largest with RV rental locations spread all across the country.
 According to their website, a standard sized Class C recreational vehicle can be rented from their St. Paul location for 10 days and 1,000 miles for around $1,000.